sarahquigley/smp_api/docs/api-design.md

 # Slot Machine Poetry API Design

-## Minimum API Functionality
+## Functionality

-At a minimum, the slot machine poetry API must offer functionality to:
+### Essential functionality

+1. Core functionality
-1. Save submitted words.
+  - Save submitted words.
-2. Retrieve random words.
+  - Fetch random words.
-3. Retrieve sets of words, identified by id.
+  - Fetch sets of words, identified by id
-4. Enable preview of rendered poems via the handwriting.io API.
-5. Save poems submitted to the slot machine, including a rendered PNG & PDF of the poem.
+  - Save submitted poems.
-6. Retrieve random poems.
+  - Fetch random poems.
-7. Retrieve specific poems.
+  - Fetch specific poems.
+2. Validation of submitted words / poems.
+3. Handwriting via handwriting.io API
+  - Fetch preview of poems in handwriting.
+  - On poem submission, save rendered poem PNG and PDF.
+  - Fetch rendered poem PNG and PDF.

+  Additionally, must also set up any configuration necessary for deployment on Heroku.

+### Optional but advised

+1. Refactor image / pdf storage out of database.
+2. Implement better method for random record selection.

+### Future / optional features

+1. Consider security questions
+2. Spam / pornography prevention

-## Development goals
+## Development phases

-1. Develop API features, excluding any features requiring handwriting.io integration
-2. Ready app for deployment and deploy.
-3. Integrate handwriting.io, develop API features that require it
+1. Develop core functionality, as documented in [Functionality](#functionality).
+2. (?)
+Refactoring and refinement of core features.
-4. Ready app for deployment and deploy.
+3. Ready app for deployment and deploy.
+4. Develop all other essential API features.
+5. Redeploy etc.

 These should be reflected on the client.